-The Classics Department hosts two international excavation projects, one in Italy (Caere) and the other in the Republic of North Macedonia (Stobi).
+The Classics & Archaeology Department hosts three international excavation projects, two in Italy, Caere and Sardinia, and the other in the Republic of North Macedonia (Stobi).
 Students can apply to participate in these excavations as volunteers (no credit) or for credit toward their degree.
 Information about the upcoming dig season and respective application deadlines are made available in the early to mid-fall term.
 Please see each of our programs below for details.

 Nora Excavation Project